Nana strikes Belize as a hurricane, Omar clings to life as three other tropical systems bear watching

 First, there are the ongoing storms.
 Tropical Storm Nana struck Belize as a Category 1 hurricane around 2 a.m.
-Eastern Time on Thursday with maximum sustained winds of 75 mph.
+Eastern time on Thursday with maximum sustained winds of 75 mph.
 Even as the winds quickly begin to subside, heavy rain could trigger flash flooding and mudslides inland across Belize, Guatemala and the Mexican state of Chiapas.
-The storm is predicted to weaken into a remnant low pressure area on Friday.
+The storm is predicted to weaken into a remnant low-pressure area on Friday.

-Tropical depression Omar, meanwhile, is drifting aimlessly over the Western Atlantic, clinging to life despite being located in a hostile environment with strong upper level winds that are tearing apart some of its thunderstorms and preventing it from organizing any further.
-The stubborn system has lasted longer than expected, the National Hurricane Center wrote that Omar “refuses to give in.”
+Tropical depression Omar, meanwhile, is drifting aimlessly over the western Atlantic, clinging to life despite being located in a hostile environment with strong upper-level winds that are tearing apart some of its thunderstorms and preventing it from organizing further.
+The stubborn system has lasted longer than expected, and the National Hurricane Center wrote that Omar “refuses to give in.”

 At the same time, three additional areas the Hurricane Center is watching are crowding the east tropical Atlantic.
 Two tropical waves are over the warm waters of the Atlantic in various stages of development.
-A third is still drifting over western Africa, but could mature upon emerging overwater.
+A third is still drifting over western Africa but could mature upon emerging overwater.

-It’s been an extremely busy hurricane season to date, with activity running about a third above average for this point in the season.
-Nana and Omar were the earliest N and O named storms on record, the latest dominos to fall in a year that has also featured the earliest recorded C, E, F, G, H, I, J, K, L, and M storms.
+It has been an extremely busy hurricane season to date, with activity running about a third above average for this point in the season.
+Nana and Omar were the earliest N and O named storms on record, the latest dominoes to fall in a year that has also featured the earliest recorded C, E, F, G, H, I, J, K, L and M storms.

-Barely halfway through hurricane season and with the season’s peak less than two weeks away, it’s likely we’ll exhaust the traditional list of hurricane names before long, and be forced to revert to Greek letters.
+Barely halfway through hurricane season and with the season’s peak less than two weeks away, it’s probable we’ll exhaust the traditional list of hurricane names before long and be go to Greek letters.

 Nana strikes Belize and moves inland

 Tropical Storm Nana made landfall as a hurricane about 45 miles south of Belize City at 2 a.m.
-Eastern Time as the first hurricane to make landfall in Belize since Hurricane Earl struck in 2016.
+Eastern time as the first hurricane to make landfall in Belize since Hurricane Earl struck in 2016.

 Now a tropical storm, Nana will continue to bring wind and rain to parts of Belize, Guatemala, and portions of southeastern Mexico.
 Localized rain totals of 8 to 12 inches could spark flooding.